ordina-jworks/ordina-jworks.github.io/_posts/2021-02-17-Out-With-The-Old.md

 Having decided that innovation comes from within means that the innovative teams need to have the proper tooling to support their efforts.
 Wanting to design new ideas and testing them out requires them to have a lot of sandbox capabilities at their disposal where they can quickly launch a Proof of Concept (POC) and ascertain whether or not to continue in the same vein or drop it to pursue other ideas.
-The faster the turnover of new ideas to quicker your innovations can be launched in the market and start paying off.
+The faster the turnover of new ideas, the quicker your innovations can be launched in the market and start paying off.
 A multitude of environments (typically in the form of a Cloud offering such as AWS or Azure) and the optimized CI/CD pipelines to get them up to date with your newest POCs makes this possible.
 Getting these POCs mature enough can be achieved through such approaches as for example the Design Thinking Process.